MMI-CODEX/Xcertainty/README.md

 Then, take a look at some vignettes that review example uses of the package in the [inst/doc](inst/doc) folder.
 Start with the [Xcertainty](inst/doc/Xcertainty.html) vignette, as this will give a proper introduction to using `Xcertainty` and overview of how to use the `independent_length_sampler()` and `body_condition` functions.

+Xcertainty is currently in beta testing.
+If interested in providing feedback please use this form: https://forms.gle/LdEmfzhGaUVHcG6s6

 # Developer notes